LeanSeverino1022/Responsive-Portfolio/README.md

-# Created a responsive portfolio website without a framewrok.
+# Created a responsive portfolio website without using a framework.
 Responsive Layout
 Pure HTML and CSS